wp-plugins/websitedefender-wordpress-security/readme.txt

 == Requirements ==
-* WordPress version 3.0 and higher (tested at 3.1)
+* WordPress version 3.0 and higher (tested with 3.2.1, 3.3)
 * PHP5 (tested with PHP Interpreter >= 5.2.9)